FedericoPonzi/Horust/README.md

 Add execution permissions to it: `chmod +x /tmp/healthcheck.py`.

 4. Run horust: "./horust".
 By default it will search services inside the `/etc/horust/services` folder.

 Now every 10 seconds, this will send an http head request to google.it.
 If the response is different than 200, then there is an issue!

 In this case, we're just exiting with a different exit code.
 But in real life, you could trigger other actions.
 Use ctrl+c for stopping horust.
 Horust will send a SIGTERM signal to all the running services, and if it doesn't hear back for a while, it will terminate them via a SIGKILL.

 ---

-Check the [documentation](https://github.com/FedericoPonzi/Horust/blob/master/DOCUMENTATION.md) for a complete reference.
+Check the [documentation](https://github.com/FedericoPonzi/Horust/blob/master/DOCUMENTATION.md) for a complete reference of the options available on the service config file.

-You can also bootstrap the creation of a new service, by using `horust --sample-service > new_service.toml`.
+> You can also bootstrap the creation of a new service, by using `horust --sample-service > new_service.toml`.

 ```toml
 command = "/bin/bash -c 'echo hello world'"